rotaryden/jassino/README.md

 ## Installation

+### Browser
 Just include _jassino.min.js_ into your javascript bundle/project.

+### Google Apps Script
+Install as library, docs [here](https://developers.google.com/apps-script/guide_libraries) Remember that you will have to specify your library name, when using in script like Mylib.Jassino.Class, I'd recommend to make a shortcut

+## Build
 You may rebuild it from source running ./build_min.sh, provided you have nodejs installed.